EirikHaughom/MonniApp/README.md

 ### Translation (i18n) setup

 For translation, the project uses `next-intl` combined with [Crowdin](https://l.crowdin.com/next-js).
-As a developer, you only need to take care of the English (or another default language) version.
-Translations for other languages are automatically generated and handled by Crowdin.
+The starter ships with **Norsk** as the default locale and **English** as an additional locale.
+As a developer, you only need to take care of the default language; additional languages can then be synchronized through Crowdin.
 You can use Crowdin to collaborate with your translation team or translate the messages yourself with the help of machine translation.

 To set up translation (i18n), create an account at [Crowdin.com](https://l.crowdin.com/next-js) and create a new project.
 In the newly created project, you will be able to find the project ID.
 You will also need to create a new Personal Access Token by going to Account Settings > API.
 Then, in your GitHub Actions, you need to define the following environment variables: `CROWDIN_PROJECT_ID` and `CROWDIN_PERSONAL_TOKEN`.